dlce-eva/dlce-eva/doc/cldf_for_dummies.md

 Grambank, there is a similar column, but it is called “Language_level_ID”.

 With the above information, we can now combine the tables if we want.
+If we're not using SQL, we may want to rename some columns so that we don't have problematic matches.
+For example, there may be a "Name" column in multiple of the tables that actually concern different information (name of a language, name of a parameter etc).
+SQL can deal with this, but if we're using something else like a spreadsheet program, pandas in python R etc we may want to make sure that we're matching the right things by renaming some columns.
+For example, we can rename the ID column in each of the tables to
-For example, we can rename the ID column in each of the tables to “Language_ID”, “Parameter_ID” and “Form_ID” and then join them together into one new table.
+“Language_ID”, “Parameter_ID” and “Form_ID” and then join them together
+into one new table.
 In the example below, not all columns are shown due to space.
-Nota Bene that both ParameterTable and LanguageTable contains the column “Name”, so they would have to be dropped or otherwise handled (for example renamed to “Parameter_name” and “Language_name”) otherwise the joining would not work correctly.
+Nota Bene that both ParameterTable and LanguageTable contains the column “Name”, so they would have to be dropped or otherwise handled (for example renamed to “Parameter_name” and “Language_name”) otherwise the joining would not work correctly (outside of SQL).

 | Form_ID         | Parameter_ID | Language_ID | Form   | Source        | Glottocode | Concepticon_ID |
 |-----------|-----------|-----------|-----------|-----------|-----------|-----------|